Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 These side effects can occur due to a rapid escalation of dosage.
 To prevent these side effects, increase the dosage slowly, as recommended by your healthcare provider.

-Tirzepatide is not recommended for people with or with a family history of thyroid tumors or a family history of medullary cell carcinoma (MTC) and MEN2 syndrome (multiple endocrine neoplasia type 2 syndrome) as tirzepatide increases the potential risk of developing these tumors in rodents.
+Tirzepatide is not recommended for people with a family history of thyroid tumors or a family history of medullary thyroid carcinoma (MTC) and MEN2 syndrome (multiple endocrine neoplasia type 2 syndrome), as tirzepatide increases the potential risk of developing these tumors in rodents.

 Always use adequate contraception when using this medication.
 Do not take this medication if you are pregnant, trying to get pregnant or breastfeeding.